• Blog

 With a wide open aperture, the edges of the actor, or even their hair, can fall slightly out of focus, causing blur around the edges, which can interfere with pulling a clean key.
 Additionally, shallow depth of field can lead to color fringing or chromatic aberrations in lower-quality lenses, further complicating the keying process.
 The goal is to keep the green background as clear and uniform as possible.

-Before we wrap up, let’s touch on blue screens, which have been mentioned a few times in this article.
+Let’s touch on blue screens, as they've been mentioned a few times in this article.
 You might have noticed in behind-the-scenes footage that filmmakers sometimes opt for a blue screen instead of green.

 Blue screen image of brunette man with glasses holding a flying device.